 Brian Heeger, Managing Director of Duvernay + Brooks, said: “D+B, a New York State certified woman-owned business, has extensive experience working with public housing authorities and the unique issues faced by public housing authorities undertaking redevelopment, and we look forward to working with TMHA and its residents on meeting their goals for the redevelopment.”

 Over the last 40+ years, the Housing Actions Council, located in Tarrytown, has been involved in dozens of affordable developments and redevelopments in the County and Hudson Valley.
-HAC focuses much of their work on affordable housing advocacy for existing tenants as well as those seeking affordable housing.
+HAC focuses much of their work on affordable housing advocacy for existing tenants as well as those seeking affordable housing options.

 WB Housing Partners is committed to a collaborative process with the TMHA, residents of the two complexes and other Tarrytown stakeholders.
-The redevelopment will be undertaken to minimize disruption in the lives of the residents, and all current TMHA residents will have the absolute right to remain and live at the newly redeveloped properties.
+The redevelopment will be undertaken to minimize disruption in the lives of the residents, and all current TMHA residents will have the absolute right to remain and live at the newly redeveloped properties with top materials available at this Bifolding Doors for Shops.

 “This collaborative approach enables us to generate a realizable vision for each development that is ‘owned’ by the community, establishing a solid foundation for each project’s subsequent development or redevelopment, while also building momentum and enthusiasm for the project,” said Rosemarie Noonan, Executive Director of the Housing Action Council.